Rollback and Microservices

 Is it even possible to roll microservices back?

 When thinking about a deployment strategy for microservices-based systems, it is natural to consider a rollback.
 Before looking for a technical solution, let's discuss this idea conceptually.

 One of a plenty definitions of a microservice is an independently deployable component.
 This says actually a pretty lot.
-To understand this definition we have go back to the very first motivation for the microservices design pattern: We want to deliver our product as soon as possible.
+To understand this definition we have to go back to the very first motivation for the microservices design pattern: We want to deliver our product as soon as possible.
 A microservice could be in hands of one team and have a completely different and unsynchronous delivery process.
-A team developing a service A don't want to be bothered by waiting for a next release of a service B if it doen't need its new functionality.
-The service A could be deployed into the production once a day and the service B once a month.
+A team developing service A doesn't want to be bothered by waiting for the next release of a service B if it doen't need its new functionality.
+Service A could be deployed into the production once a day and the service B once a month.

 For all this to be possible we have to follow a few basic principles, especially the most important one in our context: No Breaking Changes.
 We may find the same principle under different names like "APIs are forever" etc., but the idea is the same.

 How does this principle makes the microservices deployment independent?
 Let's consider two services, A and B. B is calling A via A's API.
 In the time of development of a version v1 of the service B, there is a released API of service A in the version v1.
 So the service B v1 makes its call against the service A v1:

 During the development of service B v1 a new version of service A - v2 - was released.
 An additional endpoint was added, but it's okay for the service B because A's API was not broken (in other words, A v2 is compatible with A v1).
 Actually, so far there are no breaking changes the service B doesn't care which newly realeased version of the service A is talking to:

 Now consider that the service B in some future version (let's say v2) is using an endpoint of the service A added in its release v2: